kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/quickstart.md

 ## 4. Deploy the vulnerable app + the attacker

-Bring up the whole `log4j-poc`[^scenarios], all pods labelled `user-defined-profile/network` to bind the profiles from Step 2.
+Bring up the whole `log4j-poc`[^scenarios], all pods carry the single `kubescape.io/user-defined-profile: chain-<workload>` label to bind the ContainerProfile from Step 2.
 The manifest also includes the attacker: a marshalsec LDAP server and a class-file HTTP server.

 [^scenarios]: